smart-data-models/dataModel.SatelliteImagery/EOProduct/doc/spec_DE.md

         model: https://schema.org/Text
         type: Property
     orbitNumber:
       description: 'The orbit number of tha satellite pass.
-All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code.'
+All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code'
       type: number
       x-ngsi:
         model: ' https://schema.org/Number'
         type: Property
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
-        anyOf: *eoproduct_-_properties_-_owner_-_items_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: 'Property.
-Unique identifier of the entity'
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property
     processingLevel:
-      description: 'A mandatory text string used to declare the processing level of the product'
+      description: A mandatory text string used to declare the processing level of the product
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     productFormat:
-      description: 'A mandatory text string used to declare the format of the product'
+      description: A mandatory text string used to declare the format of the product
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     productID:
-      description: 'A mandatory text string used to declare the unique ID of the product'
+      description: A mandatory text string used to declare the unique ID of the product
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     productType:
-      description: 'A mandatory text string used to declare the type of the product'
+      description: A mandatory text string used to declare the type of the product
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     productURL:
-      description: 'A mandatory url used to declare the downlaod link of the product'
+      description: A mandatory url used to declare the downlaod link of the product
       type: string
       x-ngsi:
         model: https://schema.org/url
         type: Property
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri